 In 2011, I wrote a tutorial for the CMblog that challenged you get on the other side of your camera (Because You Were There, Too: 13 Tips for Family Self Portraits).
-In the tutorial, we explored techniques and tips for better self portraits, how to involve your children, and more; since then, the article has been read by over 85,000 people, pinned over 49,000 times, and we at Clickin Moms have used it to challenge our members to do a monthly self portrait on the board throughout 2012 (we invite you to join us again for the monthly challenge in 2013!).
+In the tutorial, we explored techniques and tips for better self portraits, how to involve your children, and more; since then, the article has been read by over 85,000 people, pinned over 49,000 times, and we at Clickin Moms have used it to challenge our members to do a monthly self portrait on the photography forum.

 Now that you have the basics down, let’s kick off the new year with some refreshingly unconventional self portraits.
 One of my favorite tips from the original piece was the following:

 Get a New Perspective: Set the tripod up low (kid height) so that full body shots don’t completely include the adults.
 Or set things up so that you’re shooting from behind.
 Or pull way back and get a ton of context and just let be as your family prepares breakfast in the morning or plays together in the backyard.
 Get creative.
 You don’t all have to be smiling and facing the camera.”